h1376h/MLCourse/ML_Obsidian_Vault/Lectures/2/Quiz/L2_4_29_explanation.md

 $$\text{Percentage reduction} = \frac{300 - 200}{300} \times 100\% = \frac{100}{300} \times 100\% = 33.33\%$$

 This means binary encoding reduces storage requirements by exactly one-third compared to one-hot encoding.
+This is a significant reduction that would scale with larger datasets.

+It's worth noting that both encodings are lossless (each category has a unique representation), but they differ in efficiency:
+- One-hot: Each category is represented by a vector with exactly one '1' and the rest '0's
+- Binary: Each category is represented by a compact binary code using the minimum number of bits required

 ### Step 5: Relate MLE to Cross-Entropy Minimization